obfusk/fdroid-fakesigner-poc/README.md

 client has 29) they will install just fine.
 We even confirmed this by installing the PoC APK on Android 13-15 just in case, something they apparently neglected to bother with before making that claim.

+### Update (2025-01-09)

+F-Droid now claims they can't use the patches as-is because of "code quality issues" (private APIs).
+Which applies to exactly one patch: the one they already merged 8 months ago (`fdroidserver.patch`).

+Because the only way to fix the vulnerability was to monkey-patch `androguard` (and an updated version is still not available in Debian, nor has the Debian stable `fdroidserver` package received any patches, despite those packages being maintained by the F-Droid team, so that monkey patch is still needed).

+They are also downplaying the impact by insisting this vulnerability is only a problem for third party repositories relying on `fdroidserver`; which, even if true, is showing a concerning disregard for the security of the repositories of other projects relying on `fdroidserver`.

+Again, we find F-Droid's reaction and the security and code review processes on display here to be highly concerning, far more than the vulnerabilities we reported.

 ## PoC